martin12333/PyMartinCA/README.md

 ```

-some parts depend on
+the scripts depend on

 ```
-python-pygame python-matplotlib
+python-pygame OR python-matplotlib

 ```